With Link to Windows, you can easily access your Galaxy S21's recent photos, texts, notifications and calls from your PC.

 All the documents and files that employees worked on in the office will open up seamlessly on their Chromebooks at home.
 Employees can make changes instantly, write and save without missing a beat.

 In the new normal, staying connected is key to driving productivity.
-Even when physically remote, workers can come together with G Suite to collaborate on documents, presentations and more.
+Even when physically remote, workers can come together with Google Workspace to collaborate on documents, presentations and more.
 With Google Drive, files automatically sync across devices, empowering remote workers from virtually anywhere.
 Click-to-call and messaging apps bring popular Android smartphone collaboration tools to Chromebooks, making it easier for team members to stay connected even while they’re physically apart.

 Fast, high-capacity storage — both cloud and local